 Palos Verdes Art Center presents:

 HOUSE, a site-specific performance on the Pacific edge, was performed February 4, 2017.

-Heidi Duckler Dance Theatre explores the architecture of Aaron G. Green followed by Wearable Expressions 7th International Juried Exhibition runway show by José O. Lemus.
+Heidi Ducler Dance Theatre explores the architecture of Aaron G. Green followed by Wearable Expressions 7th International Juried Exhibition runway show by José O. Lemus.

 Doors open at 4:30pm for classic cocktails with passed hors d’oeuvres , followed by two sets of unique performances – wrapping up with a dance party with celebrity DJ William Reed and food stations featuring 60’s house party food with a contemporary twist.
 VERY limited attendance.